Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 Required Notice Content

-Minnesota employers must provide written PFML notice to all employees.
-The notice must include:
+Minnesota employers must provide written PFML notice to all employees in their primary language.
+The initial notice deadline was December 1, 2025.
+New hires must receive notice within 30 days of start date.

 - • New hires: Within 30 days of start date